-Recently I came across the December 15, 2014, study edition of the Watchtower magazine of Jehovah’s Witnesses.
-In this magazine, after the cover page and the table of contents, there is an obituary for Guy Pierce, a member of their governing body, who passed away this last March.
+In the December 15, 2014, study edition of the Watchtower magazine of Jehovah’s Witnesses, after the cover page and the table of contents, there is an obituary for Guy Pierce, a member of their governing body, who passed away in March of that year.
 Next, there is a two-page article about how to contribute funds to the Watchtower Corporation, with a set of instructions on various ways to do this.
 These instructions include information on how to donate personal items and how to name the organization in your will, even leaving it your entire estate if you so desire.
 On page 6 is the first bible study lesson of the magazine.

 As the kids would say, priorities much?